zdavidson/definition-portfolio/README.md

 - HTML

 ## Setup
-To run this project download and run `npm start`
+To run this project click [here](www.zdavidson.github.io/definition-porfolio).

 ## Status
 This project is in the initial structural stages.